For information about the Leveling the Playing Field for Illinois Retail Act, visit the resource page

 - Fuel used for international flights

-Organizations — Qualified organizations, as determined by the Department, are exempt from paying sales and use taxes in Illinois.
+Organizations — Qualified organizations, as determined by the department, are exempt from paying sales and use taxes on most purchases in Illinois.
 Upon approval, we issue each organization a sales tax exemption number.
-The organization must give this number to a merchant in order to make purchases tax‑free.
-Examples of exempt organizations are listed below.
+The organization must give this number to a merchant in order to make certain purchases tax‑free.

 Filing and payment requirements